mzoesch/SEP-WS2324/README.md

 ### appv2 (JavaFX GUI)

-Run the application's jar file with:
+Run the application's jar file with the provided batch file `runJAR-FX.bat` or with the following command:

 ```
 java -jar out/artifacts/SEP_WS2324_jarFX/SEP-WS2324.jar